-For example, the worker may suffer from an inability to maintain composure in the case of psychological disorders or an injury, illness or condition that causes physical impairment or incapacity to work.
+For example, the worker may suffer from an inability to maintain composure in the case of psychological disorders, injury, illness, or condition that causes physical impairment or incapacity to work.
 It encompasses paid sick leave, short-term disability benefits (STD), and long-term disability benefits (LTD).

 Types of Disability Insurance

-Individual Disability Insurance - Those whose employers do not provide benefits, and self-employed individuals who desire disability coverage, may purchase policies.
+Those whose employers do not provide benefits, and self-employed individuals who desire disability coverage, may purchase policies.
 Premiums and available benefits for individual coverage vary considerably between companies, occupations, states and countries.
-In general, premiums are higher for policies that provide more monthly benefits, offer benefits for longer periods of time, and start payments of benefits more quickly following a disability claim.
+In general, premiums are higher for policies that provide more monthly benefits, offer benefits for longer periods of time, and start payments of benefits quicker following a disability claim.
 Premiums also tend to be higher for policies that define disability in broader terms, meaning the policy would pay benefits in a wider variety of circumstances.

-High-limit Disability Insurance - High-limit disability insurance is designed to keep individual disability benefits at 65% of income regardless of income level.
+High-limit disability insurance is designed to keep individual disability benefits at 65% of income regardless of income level.
 Coverage is typically issued supplemental to standard coverage.
 With high-limit disability insurance, benefits can be anywhere from an additional $2,000 to $100,000 per month.
-Single policy issue and participation (individual or group long-term disability) coverage has gone up to $30,000 with some companies.
+Single policy issues and participation (individual or group long-term disability) coverage have gone up to $30,000 with some companies.

-Key-person Disability Insurance - Key Person Disability Insurance provides benefits to protect a company from financial hardship that may result from the loss of a key employee due to disability.
-The company can use the benefits to hire a temporary employee should the disabled employee's disability appear to be short-term.
-In the case of permanent disability, benefits are used to help defray costs related to hiring a replacement, including recruitment, training, startup, loss in revenue and unfunded salary continuation costs.
+Key Person Disability Insurance provides benefits to protect a company from financial hardship that may result from the loss of a key employee due to disability.
+The company can use the benefits to hire a temporary employee should the disabled employee’s disability appear to be short-term.
+In the case of permanent disability, benefits are used to help defray costs related to hiring a replacement, including recruitment, training, startup, loss in revenue, and unfunded salary continuation costs.